 The exhibition presents projects from varying disciplines, all of which draw on methods that involve citizens in their research.
 Five key areas can be identified: language, cosmos, nature and landscape, mankind and health, history and digitization.

-The exhibition is organized by the Graduate Campus of the University of Zurich and is enabled by the Mercator Foundation Switzerland.
+The exhibition is organized by the Graduate Campus of the University of Zurich and has been made possible thanks to the generous support of the Stiftung Mercator Schweiz.

 4:30-5:30 p.m.: Short presentation of all projects by scientists (in english).